Enforcement Case Search Help

 Search for cases with associated facilities located in a specific city.
 A state must be specified.

 Search for cases with associated facilities located in a specific state.
-Hold down the CTRL key to select multiple states.
+Use the multi-select dropdown to include multiple states in the search criteria.
 You may not combine a state search with a region or ZIP Code search.

 Search for cases with associated facilities located in a specific ZIP code.
 Enter up to a five-digit ZIP code.
 Entering a partial ZIP code results with any ZIP beginning with the entry.
 You may not combine a ZIP Code search with a city, state, or region search.
 Click the Add More button to add a value to the Selected Search Criteria panel and clear the input field for a new value.